dsawa/receipter/README.md

 ## Running app (Printing receipts)

-Assuming you have txt file that represents you shopping basket, pass it like to `main.rb` file as an argument (relative path from where main.rb is placed).
+Assuming you have txt file that represents you shopping basket, pass it as an argument (relative path from where main.rb is placed).
+Like this: `ruby main.rb 'path/to/basket.txt'

 If you have more shopping baskets you can pass multiple paths to file.
 Example below for [inputs directory](./inputs).